MKesenheimer/fault-injection-library/docs/examples.md

 - purple: 1.8V voltage supply to the 'VCAP' pin decoupled with a 10 Ohms resistor and glitch input.
 The 1.8V voltage supply via the resistor is needed to get a stable voltage on the 'VCAP' pin.
 - yellow: TX line to the STM32 microcontroller.
 - orange.
 RX line to the STM32 microcontroller.
-- yellow: Trigger line, connected to the TX line to the STM32 microcontroller.
+- also yellow: Trigger line, connected to the TX line to the STM32 microcontroller.
 If 0x11 (memory read command) is transmitted, the trigger is set.
 - geen: Reset line to reset the microcontroller.

 Additionally, an oscilloscope is connected to the TX line and the 'VCAP' pin (glitch line).